kingzamzon/docs/docs/sdk/migrations/datil.md

 To reduce the friction of migrating PKPs to Datil, we've written a [migration script](https://github.com/LIT-Protocol/developer-guides-code/tree/wyatt/pkp-migration-script/pkp-migration/nodejs) that will take a list of PKP public keys, fetch their configured Auth Methods and Scopes, and mint new PKPs on a target Lit Network, setting the same Auth Methods and Scopes for each PKP.

 :::note
 The migration script **will not** handle migration of any assets the existing PKPs own such as tokens.
+Assets held by existing PKPs will need to be manually transferred to a new PKP's Ethereum address (or some another address of your choosing) using a blockchain transaction.

 Additionally, the newly minted PKPs on the target Lit network will have new Ethereum addresses, so anything that uses the existing PKP's Ethereum address for things like permissions, will need to be manually updated to us the new PKP's Ethereum address.
 :::